firebolt55439/Katana/README.md

 Note that this project is under heavy development, with all interfaces subject to change at any time.

+## Building & Running

+To build: `npm run build`

+To start: `npm run start`

+Live-reloading is automatically enabled (can be changed in webpack config).
+React developer tools for Chrome come highly recommended.

 ## Current Visual State
 ![](https://github.com/firebolt55439/katana/blob/master/demo/narrow_home.jpg)
 ![](https://github.com/firebolt55439/katana/blob/master/demo/middle_browse.jpg)